hpaluch-pil/xenomai-speaker-driver/README.md

 Tested version:
 - Intel ECI 3.1: https://eci.intel.com/downloads/release-eci_3.1.zip
+  - above ZIP contains `release-eci_3.1/Edge-Controls-for-Industrial/eci-release.tar.gz`
+  - when you unpack `eci-release.tar.gz` there is Debian 11 repository under `eci-release/targets/packages/bullseye/eci-bullseye` - it was published
+    on Interanet and installed on top of existing Debian 11
+  - at least these Debian 11 packages should be installed:
+    ```shell
+    sudo apt-get install eci-xenomai
+    ```
+  - you need to reboot system and ensure that Dovetail kernel version is booted, in my example `5.10.179-intel-ese-standard-lts-dovetail+`

+Details:
 - hosted on Debian 11
 - repository from above ECI.
 - kernel: `5.10.179-intel-ese-standard-lts-dovetail+`